Insufficient Sleep Strongly Predicts Reduced Long-Term Well-Being

 STORY AT-A-GLANCE

-Sleeping fewer than seven hours per night is strongly linked to a shorter lifespan, even when factors like diet, exercise, income, and access to health care are taken into account
+Sleeping fewer than seven hours per night is strongly linked to reduced long-term well-being, even when factors like diet, exercise, income, and access to health care are taken into account

-Large-scale U.S. data shows sleep loss predicts reduced life expectancy more reliably than many habits people focus on daily, including physical inactivity and obesity
+Large-scale U.S. data shows sleep loss predicts reduced overall well-being more reliably than many habits people focus on daily, including physical inactivity and poor dietary choices

 Chronic short sleep keeps your heart, immune system, and brain under constant strain, preventing the nightly repair work your body relies on to stay resilient over time

-Sleep pressure builds when your cells fail to produce energy efficiently, leading to toxic byproducts that force your brain into deeper fatigue and stronger sleep demand
+Sleep pressure builds when your cells work harder to produce energy, leading to natural signals that guide your brain toward deeper rest and stronger sleep drive

 Improving sleep is one of the most practical and controllable ways to support long-term health, because nightly sleep habits respond directly to changes in light exposure, environment, and daily timing